ethereum-optimism/docs/CONTRIBUTING.md

 To submit your contribution for review:

 1. Create a new [pull request on GitHub](https://github.com/ethereum-optimism/docs/issues/new/choose).
-2. Select the docs revision or docs request option.
+2. Select a PR type from the list or choose **Open a blank isssue** at the bottom of the page.
-3. Give it a proper title and description.
+3. Complete the form as requested.
+For blank PR issues, please provide a clear title and accurate description/context.
 4. Click the “Create pull request” button to create the pull request effectively.

 >If your pull request is not ready for review yet, choose the “[Create draft pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request)” in the dropdown.
 The Optimism documentation team will review your pull request only when you mark it as “[Ready for review](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/changing-the-stage-of-a-pull-request)”.

 5. Add GitHub labels for the type of updates introduced by the pull request:
-     - `pr: new content` for brand new content,
+     - `pr:new-content` for brand new content,
-     - `pr: updated content` for significant (20+ lines) updates to existing content, or
+     - `pr:updated-content` for significant (20+ lines) updates to existing content, or
-     - `pr: chore` for smaller improvements (fixes, typos, chore tasks…).
+     - `pr:small-edit` for smaller improvements (fixes, typos, chore tasks…).
 >If label for type of update is not set, the Optimism Documentation team will set or update this for you<br/>

 **Warning**
 Approved pull requests are usually merged immediately into the `main` branch, automatically triggering a deployment on docs.optimism.io.
-Please add the `flag: merge pending release` label if the pull request content should only be released publicly in sync with a product release.
+Please add the `flag:merge-pending-release` label if the pull request content should only be released publicly in sync with a product release.

 That’s it! 🥳 Once the pull request is [reviewed and approved](#review-and-management-of-pull-requests), the Optimism Documentation team will merge it, and the content will be live on [docs.optimism.io](http://docs.optimism.io) a few minutes later. 🚀